KuuUwU/KuuUwU/README.md

-- Hi, I’m @KuuUwU!
+- Hi, I’m Kuu!
 I am a dumbie and don't know how to do a lot of things.
 - If y'all want to talk to me please contact my discord: Kuu#0621